Date Issued

 to Veterans Health Administration (VHA)

-We recommended that the Surgical Quality Work Group meet monthly.
+We recommended that the Surgical Work Group review all surgical deaths with identified problems or opportunities for improvement.

 No. 5